freifunk-berlin/buildbot/README.md

 # Buildbot for Freifunk Firmware

+NOTE: The buildbot configuration is now handled in the ansible-repo exclusively.
+Please go there for issues and changes.
+This repository is archived.

 The [Freifunk Firmware (Berlin)](https://github.com/freifunk-berlin/firmware) is automatically built by the [buildbot](http://buildbot.berlin.freifunk.net).

 This repo contains the buildbot config for the master and slaves.